 Files in the workspace that you have not put under Helix control are ignored by Helix.
 For example, compiled objects, libraries, executables, and developers’ temporary files that are created while developing software but not added to the depot are not affected by Helix commands.

 By default, when you create a client workspace, the entire depot is mapped to your workspace.
 You can refine this mapping to view only a portion of the depot and to change the correspondence between depot and workspace locations, by refining the workspace view, as described in Configure workspace views.

 P4CLIENT; for example, on a UNIX system:

 No files are synced when you create a client specification.
-To find out how to sync files from the depot to your workspace, refer to “Syncing (retrieving) files”.
-For details about relocating files on your machine, see “Changing the location of your workspace”.
+To find out how to sync files from the depot to your workspace, see Sync files.
+For details about relocating files on your computer, see Change the location and/or layout of your workspace.

 The minimum settings you must specify to configure a client workspace are:

 The workspace name defaults to your computer’s hostname, but your computer can contain multiple workspaces.
 To specify the effective workspace, set